-It is good to add "somehow" to many of the statements that follow – and try to make sure what truly helps before you leap into anything from what you read.
-It is merey sketchy or suggestive.
+It can be good to add "somehow" to many of the statements that follow – and try to make sure what truly helps before you leap into anything from what you read.
+There is a need for something to stand on too - is is wise to find that before you start building.
+Thus, what you get below is sketchy or suggestive.
 If you make out of the explanations, you could hammer out neat training programs suited to more than one person.
-It is not so very hard to do.
+It is not so very hard, but to follow through may take time, up to a lifetime.
 It remains with you to explore the options of up to individual tailorings measuredly, maturely.

 Books at the bottom of the page may add meat to the bones in some of the fields that are rife with deceptions: marriage, politics, and more.